bqworks/slider-pro/README.md

 The plugin is available under the <a href="http://opensource.org/licenses/MIT">MIT license</a>.

+## Notes ##

-WordPress plugin based on this slider is in the works.
+A WordPress plugin based on this slider is in the works.